authzforce/server/upgrader/src/README.md

     $ sudo apt-get install ivy ant-contrib
     ```

-1. Download AuthZForce server upgrader tool from the [Github project releases page](https://github.com/authzforce/server/releases/download/release-${project.version}/authzforce-ce-server-upgrader-${project.version}.tar.gz).
+1. Download AuthZForce server upgrader tool from [Maven Central Repository](http://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-server-upgrader/${project.version}/authzforce-ce-server-upgrader-${project.version}.tar.gz).
 You get a file called ``authzforce-ce-server-upgrader-${project.version}.tar.gz``.
 1. Copy this file to the host where the old AuthZForce Server is installed, and unzip it and change directory:

     ```shell